annswob/Pracuj.pl/Pracuj.md

 ## Glossary

-Here you can find the translation from Polish to English of the words and expressions used in the app:
+Here you can find the English translations of the words and expressions used in the app:

 | PL | EN |
 |---|---|